 AWM #79: How to create inspiring visions of the future 🔮

-The future is inherently unpredictable.
-Not all of it is: depending on the time scale of your prediction, some aspects of the future won’t change very much.
+The future, most people would agree, is inherently unpredictable.
+Yet not all of it is: depending on the time scale of your prediction, some aspects of the future won’t change very much.
 The sun will still be rising in 100 years, for instance.
 The eventual fate of the sun, in several million years, is also quite predictable, because stars turn out not to be that complex: they’re mostly just big balls of plasma undergoing constant nuclear fusion.